sanzeeb3/wp-frontend-delete-account/readme.txt

 You have one month to respond to a request.
 I understand you're busy.
 Make it easy by allowing users to erase their personal data.

-I am not a lawyer and this is not a legal Advice.
+I am not a lawyer and this is not a legal advice.
 In all circumstances I strongly recommend you consult directly with legal counsel familiar with the GDPR regulations.

 == Frequently Asked Questions ==